Shoaib547/WalmartSalesAnalysis/README.md

 2. Sales Analysis

 > This analysis aims to answer the question of the sales trends of product.
-The result of this can help use measure the effectiveness of each sales strategy the business applies and what modifications are needed to gain more sales.
+The result of this can help us measure the effectiveness of each sales strategy the business applies and what modifications are needed to gain more sales.

 3. Customer Analysis